ShubhangiRaj/RESTfulBlogApp/README.md

 ### A Node.js blog app with CRUD operations and the seven RESTful routes.

 ### What is REST?
 An architecture/pattern for defining our routes.
-It is a way of mapping between HTTP routes and CRUD functionalities.
+It is a way of mapping between HTTP routes and the CRUD functionalities.

 ### There are 7 restful routes: